 - Les Stone Park (view map) - Parking is located off Lawrence St, Wodonga on Parkland Drive.
 This park offers a barbecue and toilet facilities.
 It also has a playground featuring a ship and access to House Creek.
 Further up the park near Brockley St, there is a wetland with a jetty for fishing.
 Australia Day celebrations are held here each year as well as regular Story Time with library staff; and

 - Belvoir Park (Sumsion Gardens) (view map) - Parking is located on Huon St, Wodonga.
 This park is very picturesque and offers a large lake with ducks, swans and geese.
 The Belvoir Park Playground welcomes people from across north east Victoria and southern New South Wales.
+In addition, Belvoir Park is home to a community wood-fired oven which is operated by the Wodonga Apex Club on selected dates.
 You can also access Belvoir Park off High St (freeway end) by turning into Reuss Rd.
 Belvoir Park can be booked to host an event by phoning the community focus team on (02) 6022 9300.
 You must have public liability to book the space and this must be sited by us.
 If you do not have public liability, this can be purchased from us for a fee of $31.
 An accepted booking does not grant you exclusive use of the space as it is a public park including weddings.

 Other significant parks:

 - Peace Square (view map) - Located in White Box Rise Estate on the cnr of Kelliher Ave and Victoria Cross Parade.
 This park has a lovely setting and is surrounded by history and progression at the same time.
 Located in one of Wodonga's newest estates, the land was once owned by the Army.
 The parkland is watered by the stormwater catchment at the adjacent racecourse, making the estate very sustainable.
 The sculptures in the park thank past soldiers for their efforts and dedication to Australia; and